jordan-bott/jordan-bott/wordle/README.md

 Next, it will automatically create a commit for the changes made by `main.py` (step: `Commit Files`) and push those changes to the repo (step: `Push Changes`).
 This is important because `main.py` is editing several files and we want to see those changes automatically show up on the profile page without any more user input.

 Finally, the `Close Issue` step will close the issue that was opened and triggered this workflow.
 This is done by using the GitHub CLI and running `gh issue close ${{github.event.issue.number}}` (line 59).
 While not a necessary step, this is a nice housekeeping step as the issues are used to trigger the workflow, and pass in the guess, but are not needed after the workflow has been ran.
+Information about the GitHub CLI can be found [here](https://cli.github.com/manual/gh_issue_close)

 ### Python Code (Game Logic)